conneroisu/single-cycle-mips-verilog/README.md

 languages have their strengths and weaknesses, and the choice between them often depends on the specific project requirements and personal preference.</p>
-<p>Throughout the project, I utilized various tools and technologies to
-aid in the development process.
-I used Quartus Prime for synthesizing and programming the FPGA board, ModelSim for simulation and debugging, and version control systems like Git for managing the project files.
-I also leveraged language servers and integrated development environments to enhance my coding experience and productivity.</p>
-<p>In conclusion, this final project for CPRE281 has been a valuable
-learning experience.
-It has deepened my understanding of processor design, hardware description languages, and the MIPS instruction set architecture.</p>
 </body>